 Slide 19 Supervisor as Trainer

 Training Settings

 DAAS - Division of Aging and Adult Services

 Say:

 Let's start by looking at the settings in which APS training

 can take place - formal classes, one-on-one supervisory

 sessions, team meetings, individual assignments, and on-

 the-job experiences in the field.

 Slide 20 Supervisor as Trainer

 Formal Settings

 Instructor-led

 Structured and focused on specific topic

 Usually time-limited

 Diverse participant pool

 Presented by someone other than yourself

 Delivered in-person, virtually or by e-learning

 DAAS - Division of Aging and Adult Services

+FPRIFITY.

-Say: We're all familiar with these examples of formalized training sessions that are usually led by a professional trainer.
-Explain: Formal training can be delivered either in-person or virtually to a group of participants - and the content is usually structured and focused on a specific topic.
+We're all familiar with these examples of formalized training sessions that are usually led by a professional trainer.

+Formal training can be delivered either in-person or virtually to a group of participants - and the content is usually structured and focused on a specific topic.

 E-learning is another example of formalized training that is also referred to as "online learning".
-Typically, e- learning is conducted on the Internet and lets students access their learning materials online at any place and time.
-Slide 21 Supervisor as Trainer Individual and Small Group Settings Individual One-on-one time with supervisor Structured observations with staff On-the-job practice Small Group Good environment for learning together, practicing skills, and teaching one another Can be scheduled as a staff training or part of a staff meeting Engage staff in selecting topics and peer presenters and in preparing training materials DAAS - Division of Aging and Adult Services
+Typically, e-learning is conducted on the Internet and lets students access their learning materials online at any place and time.

+Slide 21 Supervisor as Trainer Individual and Small Group Settings . . .
+Individual One-on-one time with supervisor Structured observations with staff On-the-job practice Small Group Good environment for learning together, practicing skills, and teaching one another Can be scheduled as a staff training or part of a staff meeting Engage staff in selecting topics and peer presenters and in preparing training materials

+Examples of less formal training settings can be individual or small group.

+Expain:

-Say: Examples of less formal training settings can be individual or small group.
-Expain: Examples of individual settings include one-on-one supervisory sessions - especially with new staff and structured learning opportunities (shadowing) in the field.
+Examples of individual settings include one-on-one supervisory sessions - especially with new staff and structured learning opportunities (shadowing) in the field.
 New staff learn by accompanying and observing experienced staff members as they carry out APS work - and by gradually putting newly-learned information and skills into practice in "on-the-job" situations.

 Team meetings or team trainings are examples of small group settings for learning together, helping each another, and involving staff in helping to prepare and present training topics.

+"Teachable Moments"

-Slide 22 Supervisor as Trainer "Teachable Moments" Can be individual or group Evolve from mistakes or successes Good opportunities for learning, reflection and problem-solving.
-DAAS - Division of Aging and Adult Services
+- · Can be individual or group

+- Evolve from mistakes or successes

+- Good opportunities for learning, reflection and problem-solving.

-Say: As supervisors, you are all probably familiar with those unexpected, unscheduled events that provide opportune moments for learning.
+As supervisors, you are all probably familiar with those unexpected, unscheduled events that provide opportune moments for learning.
 Teachable moments evolve from not only mistakes or misunderstandings but successful outcomes as well.
 They are catalysts for meaningful learning, reflection, problem-solving, and improved performance.

+Workshops / Conference Settings . . .

+- Usually off-site and outside the group

+- Supervisor considerations

-Slide 23 Supervisor as Trainer Workshops /Conference Settings Usually off-site and outside the group Supervisor considerations how long will trainee be away from office?
-Am I familiar with the trainer?
-Is the content standardized?
-Post-training assessment of understanding of content, accuracy of materials, new changes Opportunity for attendees to share learning with team.
-DAAS - Division of Aging and Adult Services Say: Conferences and workshops offer off-site training settings that provide attendees training content and materials that can be brought back and shared with the team.
+- how long will trainee be away from office?

+- Am I familiar with the trainer?

+- Is the content standardized?

+- Post-training assessment of understanding of content, accuracy of materials, new changes

+- Opportunity for attendees to share learning with team.

+DAAS - Division of Aging and Adult Service:

+Conferences and workshops offer off-site training settings that provide attendees training content and materials that can be brought back and shared with the team.
 They also offer opportunities to network with other professionals in the field.
-1

-Slide 24 Supervisor as Trainer

-Agency Setting

-Usually mandatory for all employees

-Sexual Harassment

-Diversity

-Rights & Responsibilities of Employees

-Human Resources Content

-DAAS - Division of Aging and Adult Services

-DAAS - Division of Aging and Adult Services

-Say:

-And finally, APS supervisors need to plan on time for staff

-to attend mandatory agency trainings.
-These are usually

-provided by human resource departments and focus on

-workplace issues like those listed on the screen.

-Workplace issues like those listed on the serveri

-Any questions or comments you want to share before we

-move on to talking about training techniques?
+Slide 24 Supervisor as Trainer Agency Setting . . . · Usually mandatory for all employees Sexual Harassment Diversity · Rights & Responsibilities of Employees Human Resources Content DAAS - Division of Aging and Adult Services 1841916 Say: And finally, APS supervisors need to plan on time for staff to attend mandatory agency trainings.
+These are usually provided by human resource departments and focus on workplace issues like those listed on the screen.
+Any questions or comments you want to share before we move on to talking about training techniques?